Truck crashes into river near Whanganui

 Emergency services are responding to a truck crashing into a river on Waitōtara Valley Rd near Whanganui.

-A Hato Hone St John spokeswoman said they had been notified of the incident at 1.22pm on Monday and were still responding.
+A Hato Hone St John spokeswoman said they had been notified of the incident at 1.22pm on Monday and had responded the Taranaki Rescue Helicopter.

 A police spokeswoman said the truck had gone down a bank and into the river on Waitōtara Valley Road, between Puau Rd and Kaimanuka Rd.